hsarji/eoc-ny/manuscript/re-mortgage-death-acceleration.md

 > Broader.
 Makes no sense to confine (d)(3) only to joint tenancies or TBEs.
 Few people choose to die as a means to defeat a due-on-sale clause.

+[Homeowner Tactics to Overcome Problems with Tangled Titles](https://library.nclc.org/article/homeowner-tactics-overcome-problems-tangled-titles) by the NCLC states:

+> When property is transferred because of a death, the mortgage lender may not exercise a due-on-sale clause.
+The heirs have the right to simply keep paying the existing mortgage.
+See [NCLC’s Mortgage Servicing and Loan Modifications § 4.8.3.1](https://library.nclc.org/book/mortgage-servicing-and-loan-modifications/4831-garn-exempt-transfers); [NCLC’s Home Foreclosures § 5.10](https://library.nclc.org/book/home-foreclosures/5101-overview).

+I looked up the citations and they only support the broad statement that "the mortgage lender may not exercise a due-on-sale clause" when it applies to "heirs."
+So, as it is written, the quote is misleading.

 ### Arguments for narrow interpretation of (d)(3)

 (1) If the broader reading makes sense for (d)(3), then why is (d)(5) in the statute?